with Joe Cunningham & Patricia Belyea

 I am coming by plane.
 Will there be machine rentals at the Okan Arts Retreat?

-There are four Bernina 1230s available to rent for $40 each.
-Please let us know when you register that you want to reserve a machine and it will be waiting for you at the Retreat.
-The machine rental includes a sewing machine, two bobbins, task light and small cutting mat.
+There are seven Bernina 1230s available to rent for $50 each for the Retreat.
+The Machine Rental includes a sewing machine, two bobbins, task light and small cutting mat.

 What do I need to bring?
 Is there a Supply List?

-You need to bring your sewing machine, a desk light and quilting fabric.
+You need to bring your sewing machine and quilting fabric.
 Plus sewing tools needed for making a quilt top—scissors, pins, thread, guides and cutter, etc. The Supply List will be sent two months before your Retreat.

 at the retreat